Chief Anderson and His Legacy

 John married the daughter of the great Delaware Chief Netewatwees(Net*a*wat*wees).
 Unfortunately, history failed to record her name.
-To this union was born a son, a half-breed, who was given the Delaware name Kikthawenund.
+To this union was born a son who was given the Delaware name Kikthawenund.
 Loosely translated the name means "creaking boughs."
 His father gave him an English name, William Anderson.
 The year of his birth was not recorded, but I estimate it to be the mid-1750s.

 The Delaware were divided into three sub-tribes or clans known as the Unamis, Unalachtgo and Minsi.
 Each had its own dialect of the Delaware language and was known by an animal name - Turtle, Turkey and Wolf, which was the emblematic totem for the clan.
 William Anderson was member of the Unalachtgo or Turkey clan, by virtue of his mother's affiliation.